Leaderboard

 3 points

-2. So, since I added the coin resource, I've been trying to think of ways to "gather" it and came up with Market Vendors.
+So, since I added the coin resource, I've been trying to think of ways to "gather" it and came up with Market Vendors.
 Building a Market unlocks Market Vendors that you can build and trickle Coin resource.
 Eventually, I'd like to have units "gather" coin at the vendors by tasking citizens to the Vendor stalls.
 Need some animations for that to work though.
 For now, they just trickle the resource for you.
 I will adjust the "Market Taxes" tech to boost the trickle for the Vendor stalls.
 Eventually, it would be nice to have civ specific models, but for now they are generic.
 I want cities in DE to look lively and lived in.
-I think these go some way toward achieving that.
+I think these go some way toward achieving that.3 points

 3 points